afreyunm/website/sites/walnut-creek-crossing.md

 ### Joseph Douglas

 Joseph Douglas was the last person to have ownership of the trading post at Walnut Creek Crossing.
 While Douglas was in charge of, what was by now, a full blown store; William B. Parsons (in June, 1858) wrote: "This ranch is a large building strong enough to resist the attack of hundreds of Indians or white men, unless they have the assistance of artillery." [^1].
-Despite this the store was raided and intentionally burned down.
+Despite this the store was targeted, raided and intentionally burned down.

 ## Tribes

-There were three main Native American tribes that interacted with the site.
+There were three main Native American tribes that were prominent in this area during the time of the Walnut Creek Crossing.
 First were the [Kiowas](https://kiowatribe.org/), whose name translates to the “Principal people.”
 Historically they have been people of the plains.
 There was also the [Comanches](https://comanchenation.com/),  which translates to “Lords of the Plains.”
 Historically they were from the southern Great Plains.
 Lastly there was [Arapahos](https://www.tribalpedia.com/us-tribes/a-l/arapaho-tribe/), who are known historically as being from Colorado and Wyoming.

 ## Fort Zarah